Edge effect on the current-temperature characteristic of thermionic cathodes: Model

 \section{Model}

 We study vacuum diodes consisting of infinite planar electrodes.
-The emitting area on the cathode surface is restricted to a square of variable side length ($L$) and is either uniform or characterized by a work function that takes two values forming a checkerboard pattern.
+The emitting area on the cathode surface is restricted to a square of variable side length ($L$) and is characterized by a uniform work function.
 Since the active region is embedded in the elsewhere nonemitting cathode, there is no field enhancement at the corners of the emitting area.
-The infinite lateral extent of the anode allows for the absorption of every electron reaching its surface irrespective of the emitter size and the lateral expansion of the electron beam.
+The infinite lateral extent of the anode allows the absorption of every electron reaching its surface irrespective of the emitter size and the lateral expansion of the electron beam.

-The systems under study operate in the field-assisted thermal emission regime, i.e. the electrons are released from the cathode surface due to a thermal energy but their movement within the gap is governed by the voltage applied between the anode and cathode.
+The systems under study operate in the field-assisted-thermal-emission regime (i.e., the electrons are released thermally from the cathode surface over the top of a barrier reduced by the Schottky effect but their movement within the gap is governed by the voltage applied between the anode and the cathode).
 In particular, for time $t < 0$, no electron is released, due to a negative voltage bias that suppresses any current in the diode.
-At $t = 0$ this voltage is reversed and set to a finite value which allows the electrons to travel towards the anode.
-In this regime the voltage is too weak to release electrons from the cathode itself, i.e. it does not induce field emission.
+At $t = 0$ this voltage is reversed and set to a finite value that allows the electrons to travel toward the anode.
+In this regime the voltage is too weak to release electrons from the cathode itself (i.e., it does not induce field emission).
 Nonetheless, it reduces the surface barrier via the Schottky effect and the space charge by sweeping the carriers away from the cathode.
-Both these effects result in the increase of the current with the applied voltage \cite{Sitek21}.
+Both these effects result in an increase of the current with the applied voltage \cite{Sitek21}.